UBB-GR9X1/UBB-SE-2025-TEAM23/requirements/gem-store.md

 # Gem store - Ana
+- This requirement interacts with TEAM 7UP to retrieve the account list and request subtraction or addition of funds to an account.

 -	The Gem Store shall allow registered users to purchase and sell in-app currency (Gems) for real money.
 These Gems can be used later to acquire stocks.
 -	Guest users shall only be allowed to view Gem Deals without the ability to buy or sell Gems.